Beaches

 Ogunquit Beach has a broad, rather flat stretch of sand, especially during low tide, making it ideal for families or a pickup game of beach ball or Frisbee.

 Both of these beaches are ideal for sunning, walking, and surfing when the waves are right.
-These beaches are popular come summertime, with lifeguards on duty.
+Drakes Island Beach and Wells Beach are popular come summertime, with lifeguards on duty.

 Scarborough Beach State Park

-This beach on Prouts Neck is also a beautiful protected beach, located on Black Point Road.
+On Prouts Neck, the beach at Scarborough Beach State Park is also a beautiful protected beach, located on Black Point Road.
 And Ferry Beach, also on Prouts Neck Point offers a protected stretch of sand directly on the Scarborough River.

 Higgins Beach, Crescent Beach, and Willard Beach

-These beaches are just south of Portland in the Casco Bay Region, and are each almost a mile long with soft sand and extraordinary sea views.
+These beaches are just south of Portland in the Casco Bay Region, and are each almost 1 mile long with soft sand and extraordinary sea views.

 Popham Beach State Park

-Located off of Perkins Farm Road in Phippsburg Maine’s Mid-Coast Region is a 3-mile-long sand beach at the mouth of the Kennebec River.
-Many consider this Maine’s finest most beautiful unspoiled beach of course winning a place as one of the best beaches in Maine.
+Located in Phippsburg in Popham Beach State Park is a 3-mile-long sand beach at the mouth of the Kennebec River.
+Many consider it finest most beautiful unspoiled beach, winning a place as one of the best beaches in Maine.

-90% of Maine’s beaches are concentrated in the first 30 miles of coastline from Kittery to Portland, but some glorious beaches are further Down East – like Sand Beach on Mount Desert Island – part of Acadia National Park.
+90% of the state’s beaches are concentrated in the first 30 miles of coastline from Kittery to Portland, but some glorious beaches are further Down East – like Sand Beach on Mount Desert Island – part of Acadia National Park.

-Our Maine Travel Guide will help you find lodging near the beach of your choice.
-For an unbeatable vacation on the beach, find hotels and resorts on the beach.
+Our guide will help you find lodging near the beach of your choice.

 Harbor Beach | York Harbor